Eva Shaw

-Eva Shaw is a Canadian DJ, songwriter, record producer, and fashion model.
+Eva Shaw (born 24 February 1996), is a Canadian DJ, songwriter, record producer, and fashion model.
 Growing up, she was involved in acting, music and the arts.
 Shaw taught herself how to DJ and make beats as a hobby, ended up moving to New York City to pursue her dream of acting.
 Shaw's first single release "Charizma" was signed by Calvin Harris to his own label Fly Eye Records.
 She gained recognition from her follow up songs "Get Down" that reached No. 39 on the Billboard Hot Dance/Electronic Songs chart, "Space Jungle" which received over 40 million views, "Moxie" which was released on Afrojack's label in 2015, and "N2U" with singer Martha Wash.
 She had DJ residencies at Las Vegas nightclubs including Hakkasan in MGM Grand.
+In 2024, Shaw featured in episode four of the third season of Canadian comedy Shoresy.